 Hollywood is full of talented celebrities that have transcended the lines between reality and fiction.
 Some actors have amassed an impressive number of roles under their belts, and it should come to reason that, with each character they play, they become more and more famous.
 However, the reality is that some of the most skilled performers in the business have a tendency to disappear in their characters, creating a unique phenomenon where we do recognise them; it’s just that we don’t know what’s their name.
 You know, famous actors nobody knows.

 On this list, we’ll take a look at 10 actors we’ve probably seen in countless flicks and TV shows, but only because of their faces.
+These are actors we know but can’t name.

 Here are famous actors nobody knows by their names.